Priyamv4d4/bi0sHardware-challenges/challenge 3/README.md

 ## CHALLENGE 3

-.I began by connecting one Arduino(Sendor Arduino) to a potentiometer and printed the collected data to the serial monitor.

-.The second Arduino( Reciever Arduino) was set to recieve the data sent by sender arduino using UART communicaton protocol.

 .
-To display data on 16x2 LCD the necessary library #include <LiquidCrystal.h> was used.
+The first Arduino acts as the data transmitter.

 .
-Using multiple potentiometer helped to debug different part of the code one by one.
+I Connected a potentiometer to analog pin A0 of Arduino 1.

+.
+Then connected the TX  pin of Arduino 1 to the RX  pin  of Arduino 2 using a jumper wire.

+.Set  the second Arduino  as the receiver.

+.Connected Arduino 2 with a 16x2 LCD display module.

+.Made sure that the wiring is done properly between  Arduino 2 and the LCD display.

+.Successfully established UART communication between Arduino 1 and Arduino 2, transmitting potentiometer data from Arduino 1 to
+ Arduino 2.

 RESOURCES REFERRED: